IIIristraM/sagun/README.md

     // retrieve dependency instance if it was registered,
     // throw an error otherwise
     getService: <T extends Dependency>(Ctr: Ctr<T>) => T;
-    // create actions for service method marked by @daemon,
+    // create actions for service methods marked by @daemon,
     // bind them to store if any provided
     createServiceActions: <T extends BaseService<any, any>>(service: T, bind?: Store<any, AnyAction>) => ActionAPI<T>;
 };